 These screening recommendations are for every patient, and it does not matter which method you choose.
 However, if a test is positive, make sure to follow up with your health care provider, as you will then require a colonoscopy.

 “If one of these screenings tests is positive, get a colonoscopy for a more accurate diagnosis,” explains Dr. Marks.
 “A colonoscopy can detect potentially cancerous polyps and lesions before they develop into cancer or a more progressive form of cancer.”

 If you’re noticing any of the following symptoms of colorectal cancer—regardless of your age or health status—call your health care provider:

 - A change in bowel habits, like diarrhea or constipation

 - Abdominal pain or cramping

 These can be early signs of colorectal cancer, and timely treatment can affect your choice of treatment options and survival.

 Clinical care, scientific research and physician education

 The Colorectal Center at Lankenau Medical Center serves as a laboratory for the exploration, development and clinical application of advanced technology with emphasis on minimally invasive procedures.
+It is the only hospital in Pennsylvania and of only 12 in the country to earn accreditation from the National Accreditation Program for Rectal Cancer (NAPRC), a program developed by the American College of Surgeons (ACS) to improve the care of rectal cancer patients across the country.
 The center also provides a fellowship and advanced postgraduate educational programs for surgeons and multidisciplinary specialists, as well as informational services for health care personnel and the public, which includes primary and secondary prevention.